KyreenaH/Designing-for-Web/README.md

 An open source handbook on Designing for Web

-v 1.0 - By Kyreena Hay
+v 1.0 - By Kyreena Hay - Special thanks to Thomas bredin-Grey for proof-reading.

 ####Contents